Combat Outpost Keating

 Combat Outpost Keating was a small American military outpost in Nurestan Province, in Afghanistan.
+It was originally constructed to be a Provincial Reconstruction Team, called PRT Kamdesh, but due to extremely high levels of fighting in the area it remained a fire base instead of a PRT.
+In December 2006, it was renamed Camp Keating after the death of ABLE Troop 3-71 Cavalry 10th Mountain Division's executive officer, Benjamin Keating, who died November 26, 2006, when his vehicle turned over in Kamdesh, Afghanistan.

 Plans were drawn up in the summer of 2006 by the US Army's 10th Mountain Division as part of Operation Mountain Lion.
-Combat Outpost Keating is best known as the setting of the Battle of Kamdesh which occurred on October 3rd, 2009.
+Combat Outpost Keating is best known as the setting of the Battle of Kamdesh which occurred on October 3, 2009.

 After an attack on October 3, 2009, where the base was nearly overrun, and 8 Americans and 4 Afghan defenders were killed, the base was abandoned and demolished by a bombing from an American B-1 bomber on the night of October 6th, 2009.
 A day after, on October 7, Taliban fighters were seen among the ruins of the outpost.
 According to army records, the Taliban commander of the attack on Keating, Abdul Rahman Mustaghni, was killed by the following drone strike along with thirteen other insurgents.
 Two Americans, Staff Sergeants Clinton L. Romesha and (then Specialist) Ty Carter were awarded the Medal of Honor for their role in defending the base.

 The U.S. soldiers killed in the battle were: